rust-lang/rust/text/0000-north-star.md

 Not all the work items done by teams in a quarter should be considered a goal nor should they be.
 Goals only need to be granular enough to demonstrate consistent progress toward solving the project's problems.
-Work that contributors toward quarterly goals should still be tracked as sub-tasks of those goals, but only needs to be filed on the issue tracker and not reported directly as goals on the roadmap.
+Work that contribute toward quarterly goals should still be tracked as sub-tasks of those goals, but only needs to be filed on the issue tracker and not reported directly as goals on the roadmap.

 For each goal the teams will create an issue on the issue tracker tagged with `R-goal`.
-Each goal must be described in a single sentence summary (TODO what makes a good summary?).
+Each goal must be described in a single sentence summary with a _deliverable_ that is as crisply stated as possible.
 Goals with sub-goals and sub-tasks must list them in the OP in a standard format.

 During each planning period all goals must be triaged and updated for the following information: